-We focus on acquiring and developing rehabilitation hospitals, long-term acute care hospitals, regional and community hospitals, women's and children's hospitals and other specialized single-discipline and ancillary facilities.
-We believe that our strategy for acquisition and development of these types of net-leased facilities, which generally require a physician's order for patient admission, distinguishes us as a unique investment alternative among real estate investment trusts, or REITs.
+We focus on acquiring and developing regional and community hospitals, rehabilitation hospitals, long-term acute care hospitals, or LTACHs, women's and children's hospitals and other specialized single-discipline and ancillary facilities.
+We believe that our strategy for acquisition and development of these types of net-leased facilities, which generally require a physician's order for patient admission, distinguishes us as a unique investment alternative among REITs.

 We were formed as a Maryland corporation on August 27, 2003 to succeed to the business of Medical Properties Trust, LLC, a Delaware limited liability company, which was formed by one of our founders in December 2002.
-We conduct substantially all of our business through our wholly-owned subsidiaries, MPT Operating Partnership, L.P. and MPT Development Services, Inc. We made an election to be taxed as a real estate investment trust, or REIT, under the Internal Revenue Code, commencing with our taxable year that began on April 6, 2004.
+We conduct substantially all of our business through our subsidiaries, MPT Operating Partnership, L.P. and MPT Development Services, Inc. We have made an election to be taxed as a REIT, under the Internal Revenue Code of 1986, as amended, or the Code, commencing with our taxable year that began on April 6, 2004 and each taxable year thereafter.